Top Refrigerator Fixes You Can Do Yourself

 5. Blocked Saddle Valve

-The saddle valve is a small valve that connects your refrigerator water line to the household water supply.
-Over time, it can become blocked with mineral build-up or debris, restricting water flow.
+The saddle valve connects your refrigerator water line to your home's water supply.
+Over time, mineral build-up or debris can block it, restricting water flow.

 What You Can Do:

-• Clean the saddle valve by soaking it in a solution of vinegar and warm water to break down any deposits.
+• Soak the valve in vinegar and warm water to remove deposits.

-• Flush the valve by running water through it to clear out any remaining blockages.
+• Flush it by running water through to clear blockages.

 6. Clogged Inlet Valve

-The inlet valve regulates the flow of water into your fridge for ice making and water dispensing.
-Over time, it can become clogged with debris or minerals, leading to reduced functionality.
+The inlet valve controls water flow into your fridge for your ice maker and water dispensing.
+Over time, it can clog with debris or minerals.

 What You Can Do:

-• Turn off the water supply and disconnect the valve to inspect it for clogs.
-Remove any debris you find and clean the valve with a soft brush.
+• Turn off the water supply, disconnect the valve, and remove debris using a soft brush.

 7. Clogged Drain Tube

-The drain tube plays a crucial role in directing excess water from the defrost cycle out of the fridge.
-When it gets clogged with dirt, food particles, or ice, it can cause leaks or pooling water inside the fridge.
+The drain tube directs excess water from the defrost cycle out of the fridge.
+If it clogs with dirt, food particles, or ice, it can cause leaks or pooling water.

 What You Can Do:

-• Carefully remove the clog using a pipe cleaner, wire, or a turkey baster filled with warm water to flush out debris.
+• Use a pipe cleaner, wire, or turkey baster with warm water to clear the clog.

-• Pour warm water mixed with a bit of baking soda down the drain tube to melt any remaining ice and prevent further blockages.
+• Pour warm water mixed with baking soda down the tube to remove ice and prevent future blockages.

 8. Fridge Making Weird Noises